 Large-scale graph representation learning with very deep GNNs and self-supervision

 Effectively and efficiently deploying graph neural networks (GNNs) at scale remains one of the most challenging aspects of graph representation learning.
-Many powerful solutions have only ever been validated on comparatively small datasets, often with counter-intuitive outcomes---a barrier which has recently been broken by the Open Graph Benchmark Large-Scale Challenge (OGB-LSC).
+Many powerful solutions have only ever been validated on comparatively small datasets, often with counter-intuitive outcomes---a barrier which has been broken by the Open Graph Benchmark Large-Scale Challenge (OGB-LSC).
 We entered the OGB-LSC with two large-scale GNNs: a deep transductive node classifier powered by bootstrapping, and a very deep (up to 50-layer) inductive graph regressor regularised by denoising objectives.
-Our models achieved an award-level (top-3) performance on both the MAG240M-LSC and PCQM4M-LSC benchmarks.
-In doing so, we demonstrate strong evidence of scalable self-supervised graph representation learning, and utility of very deep GNNs---both very important open issues.
-Our code is publicly available at: https://github.com/deepmind/deepmind_research/ogb_lsc.
+Our models achieved an award-level (top-3) performance on both the MAG240M and PCQM4M benchmarks.
+In doing so, we demonstrate evidence of scalable self-supervised graph representation learning, and utility of very deep GNNs---both very important open issues.